 The Goring Residents' Association works hard for the people of Goring-by-Sea, preserving the amenities of Goring and promoting community spirit amongst residents.
 This work started in 1944 and the tradition continues.
-2024 is our 80th year.
+2025 is our 81st year and with a new committee looking to strengthen our support and involvement with the local community.

 We have over 1300 members and welcome new members from Goring-by-Sea or further afield.
 The GRA is a non-profit making association and has no political or religious affiliations.